 Shared Interests and Overlaps

 There are shared interests with Xenobiotic and Nutrient Disposition and Action (XNDA).
-Applications concerning drug or herbal-induced liver injury or alcohol-drug interactions are best reviewed by XNDA.
-Applications that focus on the pathogenesis of alcoholic liver injury and other liver diseases should be assigned to HBPP.
+Studies focused on drug or herbal-induced liver injury or alcohol-drug interactions may be reviewed in XNDA, while those that focus on the pathogenesis of alcoholic liver injury and other liver diseases may be reviewed here.

-There are shared interests with Virology A and Virology B (VIRA & VIRB).
-Applications concerning the cellular and molecular biology of HBV/HCV viral replication: attachment and entry; gene expression and regulation; viral genome replication; viral assembly and maturation; egress should go to VIRA & VIRB.
-Applications that focus on liver pathology, liver cell autophagy or necroptosis associated with viral infection may be assigned to HBPP.
+There are shared interests with Virology A (VIRA) and Virology B (VIRB).
+Studies addressing the cellular and molecular biology of HBV/HCV viral replication: attachment and entry; gene expression and regulation; viral genome replication; viral assembly and maturation; egress may be reviewed in VIRA or VIRB.
+Applications that focus on liver pathology, liver cell autophagy or necroptosis associated with viral infection are reviewed here.